cc-hpc-itwm/Fed-DART/readme.md

                          , errorProbability #probability for throwing errors in test mode, set it atm to 0 )
 ```
 * Creation of init task.
-Must be done before connect to DART-server
+Must be done before connecting to DART-server
 ```python
 manager.createInitTask( parameterDict #dictionary with parameter names and values
                       , filePath #python file of executeFunction